Python bindings development

-Python wheel builds are driven by scikit-build which basically is a setuptools-wrapper for CMake-based projects.
+Python wheel builds are driven by scikit-build-core which basically is a setuptools-wrapper for CMake-based projects.

-The entry point is setup.py in the root directory.
+The entry point is pyproject.toml in the root directory.
 It uses the wheel CMake preset.
-The preset can be overridden and even other CMake options can be passed via the environment variable CMAKE_ARGS.
+The preset can be overridden and even other CMake options can be passed via the environment variable CMAKE_ARGS (see also the scikit-build-core documentation).

 You can locally develop and test with the following setup: